andreldm/andreldm.github.io/_posts/2018-12-03-xfce-contributor-guide.md

 Unlike Bountysource, there is no option set rewards for bugs and features, but on the other hand Open Collective seems to be much more professional and transparent, both for us and for the donors.
 You can make one-time or recurring donations.
 The money is more than welcome, but we are not actively making use of it, it's highly likely that it will be used in hackathons/gatherings or to pay for the project hosting.
 Even if you make a hefty donation, we would be very thankful, but this is an open source project 100% run by volunteers, no one is implicitly obliged to act upon your requests.

+Note: Speaking for myself, other devs may disagree, right now (August 2022) I advise you to donate elsewhere, Xfce has more than enough money and core devs don't know how to use it.

 **Update¹:** Since we migrated to GitLab and, to the best of our knowledge, Bountysource doesn't support it, placing bounties is not an option anymore.
 See this [post](https://simon.shimmerproject.org/2020/06/18/why-bountysource-why/) for more details.

 **Update²:** Xfce is moving away from Bountysource, soon we will announce the new donation channel (very likely Open Colletive).